CosmiQuantum/cosmiq-design/README.md

 ```

 ## Palace grid shell script
 To submit a job, we need to call on a shell script which handles all aspects of talking to the grid, setting paths, running palace, and moving files around properly.
-This is handeled by palace_grid.sh found above.
-There are only few variables (for now) that you need to change yourself in this script:
+This is handeled by [palace_job_submission.sh](palace_job_submission.sh).
+This shell script is also already on CEPH under ```/exp/cosmiq/app/palace```.
+There are only few variables (for now) that you will need to change yourself in this script:

 1. ```SIM_DIR```
    - Path to the subdirectory where your palace simulation script and corresponding mesh file are published is under ```/cvmfs/fermilab.opensciencegrid.org/cosmiq```